 Technology that made two operations, distillation and chemical reaction combined together and functions as a single unit operation were named as reactive distillation technology.
 It is well established in manufacturing process like generating acetol from glycerol and large-scale production of methyl acetate continuously.
 The same intention to make process simple and decreased the production cost reactive distillation technology can be used to produce cumene from the benzene and propylene.
 Even though there are two procedures for catalytic distillation, the heterogeneous method was preferred in bulk manufacturing units.
 Industries like to have their process to be handled in an easy way like the separation of liquid reaction phase and solid catalyst.
 It is effective than the homogeneous system.

 - Suspension catalytic distillation designed in such way that the catalyst particles are fluidized within the liquid phase.
-It dominates another process by the specialities like, it doesn’t use a packing system, and so for replacing the packing there is no need to shut down the plant.
+It dominates another process by the specialties like it doesn’t use a packing system, and so for replacing the packing, there is no need to shut down the plant.
 Mass transfer increases at the interface due to complete exposure of a surface area of the catalyst.

 - In case of fixed bed it simple in operation just a bed of catalyst is installed in the column.
 The reactants are allowed to flow through the bed and perform the reaction.